PlatinumGames: 2008–2012: Partnership with Sega

 The Sega-PlatinumGames original partnership announcement teased a mysterious fourth game from Mikami.
 The title was later revealed to be Vanquish.
 The team drew inspiration from Casshern when creating the game's visuals.
 Mikami decided the game's third-person perspective through trial and error, and hoped that with it, the team could increase its gameplay pace.
 It was originally designed to be an open world game, but this idea was later abandoned and the game's direction shifted to become linear.
 On its release, the game was positively reviewed, with critics calling it innovative for introducing new elements into the shooter genre.
 Sega added that the company was encouraged by the game's first and second-day sales.
 After its release, Mikami left PlatinumGames and formed a new company, Tango Gameworks.
 According to Minami, Mikami "always wanted to be his own man, and his own developer".

 In late 2010, PlatinumGames revealed that it was in discussions with Sega to extend their partnership.
 Inaba added that Sega is a publisher which allows the team to have much creative control over their games.
 In 2011, PlatinumGames announced that they had extended their partnership with a new title called Max Anarchy.
-The game was released in western territories as Anarchy Reigns in 2013.
+The game was released in western territories as Anarchy Reigns in 2012.
 The game serves as a sequel to MadWorld, but it does not feature the Sin City graphic style, though players assume control of MadWorld's protagonist Jack Cayman for most parts of the game.
 The game received mixed reviews on its release, and it was a commercial failure.
-Anarchy Reigns is the last game developed by PlatinumGames to be published by Sega.
+Anarchy Reigns was the final game created by PlatinumGames and Sega.

-2013–present: Licensed properties and exclusive games
+2013–2016: Licensed properties and exclusive games

 In 2011, Hideo Kojima and his studio Kojima Productions were working on a new Metal Gear game focused on one of its main characters Raiden, a ninja equipped with swords.
 Unable to continue working on the game, Kojima contacted Minami to ask PlatinumGames to work on it.
 According to Kojima, PlatinumGames was the only studio capable of working on an action game with sword-based combat.
 The team added stealth elements to the game finding its system too boring and straightforward.
 Directed by Kenji Saito, the game, titled Metal Gear Rising: Revengeance, was released in 2013 and received generally positive reviews from critics, and was a commercial success.
 It also became the company's first licensed title.